What is a Flamingo Flower Plant?

 Fertilize with a slow-release fertilizer for blossoming plants at a 25% amount recommended on the packaging once a month for optimum growth and plant health.
 Lower the frequency in the fall and winter months.

-To dust or clean the leaves, put the plant in a shower every couple months, and fill a watering can with filtered water, and rinse the leaves.
-Groom this indoor plant regularly by removing any discolored or dying leaves or fading flowers.
+To dust or clean the leaves, put the plant in a shower every couple months, and fill a watering can with filtered water.
+Then, gently rinse the leaves.
+Groom this house plant regularly by removing any discolored or dying leaves or fading flowers.
 Remove the old blooms, all the way down to the base to encourage new blooms.
-Spritz both sides of the leaves to ensure it gets adequate humidity.
+Spritz both sides of the leaves to ensure it gets adequate humidity all over to keep this plant looking bright, happy, and healthy!

 Common Issues of the Flamingo Flower Plant